homezhan/artoolkit-docs/Marker_Training/marker_multi.md

 -   The first non-blank/comment line in the file must be a single integer specifying the number of markers to be read from the multimarker configuration file.
 (This will usually be the actual number of markers in the set.)
 -   Each five subsequent non-blank/comment lines specify a single marker in the set,
     -   The first line of each marker specification is either an integer greater than or equal to 0 (if using barcode markers) or the path to a pictorial (template) marker pattern file, expressed relative to this multimarker configuration.
     -   The next line specifies the size of this marker.
-Usually this will be the width of the outer border in millimetres.
-(Multiply inches by 25.4 to get millimetres).
+Usually this will be the width of the outer border in millimeters.
+(Multiply inches by 25.4 to get millimeters).
     -   The last three lines of the marker specification are the first three rows of a standard 4x4 homogenous coordinate transform matrix (in row-major order).
 This transform is from the combined multimarker set's coordinate system origin to the origin of this marker.
 More information on this transform is set out below.

 ###Example